 **Note**

-This instructor-led, live training in Michigan (online or onsite) is aimed at engineers who wish to use Jenkins X to create automated, cloud-ready CI/CD pipelines for government on Kubernetes.
+This instructor-led, live training (online or onsite) is designed for engineers who wish to utilize Jenkins X to create automated, cloud-ready CI/CD pipelines on Kubernetes for government projects.

 By the end of this training, participants will be able to:

-Develop resilient CI/CD pipelines using a flexible Domain Specific Language (DSL).
+- Develop robust CI/CD pipelines using a flexible DSL (Domain Specific Language).

-Combine Jenkins X with other essential tools such as Helm, Prow, and Skaffold for government workflows.
+- Combine Jenkins X with other widely used tools like Helm, Prow, and Skaffold.

-Deploy applications to any environment, whether in the cloud or on-premises, ensuring compliance with public sector standards.
+- Deploy applications to any environment, whether in the cloud or on-premises, ensuring alignment with public sector workflows and governance.

 In this instructor-led, live training in Michigan (online or onsite), participants will learn how to create, update, and maintain applications using OpenShift Container Platform for government environments.